 The IFR provides for transitional provisions to facilitate the gradual phase-in of the new capital requirements.
-By way of derogation from points (a) and (c) of Article 11(1) - i.e., if D is defined either by FOR or by KFR, the Company may apply lower own funds requirements for a period of five years from 26 June 2021, equal to twice the relevant own funds requirement pursuant to Chapter 1 of Title I of Part Three of CRR, with reference to levels of initial capital set by Title IV of MIFID II, that would have applied if the investment firm had continued to be subject to the own funds requirements of that Regulation as amended by Regulation (EU) 2019/630.
+By way of derogation from points (a) and (c) of Article 11(1) - i.e., if D is defined either by FOR or by KFR, the Company may apply lower own funds requirements for a period of five years from 26 June 2021, equal to twice the relevant own funds requirement pursuant to Chapter 1 of Title I of Part Three of CRR, with reference to levels of initial capital set by Title IV of MIFID II, that would have applied if the investment firm had continued to be subject to the own funds requirements of the CRR (i.e., £250k for the Company).
+In addition, by way of derogation from point (b) of Article 11(1) - i.e., if D is defined by PMR, the Company may limit its PMR to those provided under CRR and CRD, that would have applied if the investment firm had continued to be subject to CRR and CRD, subject to an annual increase in the amount of those requirements of at least EUR 5 000 during the five-year period.
+This means that for the second year since IFR implementation (i.e., from June 2022 to June 2023) the PMR will be £130k under these transitional provisions.

-The Company's D as of 31 December 2021 is €150k as defined by the PMR since it's larger than FOR and KFR calculated as of the same date.
-Conclusively, the transitional arrangements availed by IFR are not applied and the below reported capital adequacy ratios and capital headroom are valid for on a fully loaded and transitional basis.
+The Company's D as of 31 December 2022 is €250k (transitional) as defined by the KFR since it's larger than PMR and FOR calculated as of the same date.
+The fully loaded own funds requirement is €210k as per the IFR.